RESP to RRSP Transfer: How to Do It

 But why would you want to transfer money allocated to your child’s education to your own retirement plan?
-The reality is, not every child decides to pursue continuing education.
+The reality is, that not every child decides to pursue continuing education.
 It’s also possible that your child may still have money left in their RESP after completing their studies.

 Transferring funds from an RESP to your RRSP is one of the best RESP withdrawals you can make for noneducational purposes since it will defer the taxes you must pay on the withdrawn amount.
-However, there are certain rules and considerations you need to think about before initiating the transfer.

-RESP to RRSP transfer rules
+Transfer RESP to RRSP Rules

 The first thing to consider is the rules that are in place when it comes to RESP to RRSP transfers.
 To complete the transfer, you must meet the following conditions: